Progress and achievement at school and kura

 You can talk with your school or kura if you want to know more about their approach to reporting.
 You can also talk to the school or kura about what you would like to be included in school reports, as they are for parents and should provide you with the information you need to understand how your child is doing and how you can help.

-The Ministry is supporting schools and kura to make this shift.
+We are supporting schools and kura to make this shift.

 If you have any questions or concerns about the progress or achievement of your child, you should talk to your school or kura directly.